Sithuk/ubuntu-server-zfsbootmenu/README.md

        - Use "zfs destroy" to delete the dataset that corresponds to the boot environment.
 For example, if you want to delete a root dataset called "ubuntu.2022.10.01" then you can enter the command "zfs destroy -r rpool/ROOT/ubuntu.2022.10.01".

    - Delete a boot environment from zfsbootmenu
      - From the main menu, select the boot environment you want to destroy.
-Press CTRL+W to re-import the pool as read/write, then CTRL+R to enter a shell.
+Press CTRL+W to re-import the pool as read/write, then CTRL+R to enter the recovery shell.
 You can then use "zfs destroy" as in the point above.
 Press CTRL+D to exit the shell and return to the menu when done.

 3. Can I upgrade the system normally using do-release-upgrade?
    - Zfsbootmenu